Avengers Assemble (event)

 "Avengers Assemble" is an American comic book crossover storyline written by Jason Aaron with art by Bryan Hitch, Aaron Kuder, and Javier Garron, published in 2022 by Marvel Comics.
-The story, which serving as the final story of Jason Aaron's Avengers that ties into his Avengers Forever series, involves the Avengers teaming up their Prehistoric selves and alternate versions of themselves to fight against Mephisto's army and a multiversal version of Masters of Evil who plan to wreak havoc on the multiverse.
+The story, while serving as the final story of Jason Aaron's Avengers that ties into his Avengers Forever series, involves the Avengers teaming up their Prehistoric selves and alternate versions of themselves to fight against Mephisto's army and a multiversal version of Masters of Evil who plan to wreak havoc on the multiverse.
 The event overall received mixed reviews, with critics criticizing the inconsistent art, the writing, and the story.

-Publication History
+Publication history

-In September 2022, Marvel Comics announced that Jason Aaron will create an event that called Avengers Assemble where the present Avengers will team up with the Avengers of 1,000,000 BC and alternate versions of themselves to fight off against Mephisto and his army.
+In September 2022, Marvel Comics announced that Jason Aaron will create an event called Avengers Assemble where the present Avengers will team up with the Avengers of 1,000,000 BC and alternate versions of themselves to fight off against Mephisto and his army.

-Plot Summary
+Plot summary

 Prelude

 During the Damnation storyline, Mephisto is defeated by Doctor Strange at Hotel Inferno.
 Mephisto revives Phil Coulson and gives him the Pandemonium Cube to rewrite history.
 Phil Coulson created an alternate timeline where Squadron Supreme were the superheroes and Avengers never existed.
 Phil Coulson was defeated, but this allowed Mephisto to demonstrate to his alternate versions how effective they would be if they teamed up to change reality.

 Mephisto teams up with two other versions of himself to create a multiversal version of Masters of Evil to wipe out multiple versions of the Avengers.
-Mephisto plans to go to the Genesis Point of Earth 616 History to wipe out the Avengers, and the Avengers travel back in time to pursue Mephisto.
-Mephisto's other target is the Avengers of the 1,000,000 B.C. (a younger Odin, ancient versions of Black Panther, Iron Fist, Ghost Rider, Phoenix Force, Agamotto (the first Sorcerer Supreme), and Starbrand (a regular human being name Vinn who resembles Red Hulk).
-Meanwhile, a mysterious character name Avengers Prime sends out Deathloks to protect the timeline from Mephisto.
+Mephisto plans to go to the Genesis Point of Earth-616 History to wipe out the Avengers, and the Avengers travel back in time to pursue Mephisto.
+Mephisto's other target is the Avengers of the 1,000,000 B.C. (a younger Odin, ancient versions of Black Panther, Iron Fist, Ghost Rider, Phoenix Force, Agamotto (the first Sorcerer Supreme), and Starbrand (a human named V'nn who resembles Red Hulk).
+Meanwhile, a mysterious character named Avengers Prime sends out Deathloks to protect the timeline from Mephisto.
 Robbie Reyes goes out to meet alternate versions of Avengers to convince them to fight Mephisto.
-Robbie Reyes turns into the All-Rider (a Ghost Rider who can turn anything into a vehicle) and nearly loses his life fighting against an alternate version of Doctor Doom (leader of the multiversal Masters of Evil) but is saved by Deathlok, who tells Robbie that he will be a key player to stopping Mephisto.
+Robbie turns into the All-Rider (a Ghost Rider who can turn anything into a vehicle).
+He takes down some of the Multiversal Masters of Evil members and nearly loses his life fighting against an alternate version of Doctor Doom called Doom Supreme (leader of the Multiversal Masters of Evil), but is saved by a Deathlok who tells Robbie that he will be a key player to stopping Mephisto.